Find security risk and code quality in your PHP application.

 PHPStan requires 7.1 or higher version and composer to use it.
 However, it is capable of discovering bugs from an older version.

 Built on top of PHP Parser, Psalm is good to find errors and help to maintain consistency for a better and secure application.

 Progpilot static analyzer lets you specify the analysis type like GET, POST, COOKIE, SHELL_EXEC, etc. It supports suiteCRM and CodeIgniter framework at the moment.

 A fuzzer to look for vulnerabilities using static and dynamic analysis.
 This hunter is capable of hunting the following.

 - Cross-site scripting

 - Arbitrary file read and command execution

 The scan is done in three phases – initialization, scan and un-initialization

 I hope by using the above tools, you make your PHP applications more secure.
-All of the listed tools focus on analyzing source code and if you need more then check out open source security scanner.
+All of the listed tools focus on analyzing source code, and if you need more, then check out an open-source security scanner.